New Britain Stadium: History

 Groundbreaking occurred on June 1, 1995, and construction moved quickly while the Rock Cats played out their last season at Beehive Field located right next door.
 New Britain-based Kaestle-Boos, Inc., was selected as the architect, and the Brunoli Construction Company of Avon was chosen as general contractor.
 The new stadium was built from scratch in less than 11 months.
 Obstacles along the way included the need to move New Britain High School's baseball and softball fields (also located next door; those teams now use the still-standing Beehive Field); environmental issues including redirecting the flow of a nearby stream; and jurisdictional conflicts, since part of the stadium grounds is actually located in the town of Berlin.
 Nonetheless, a wildly successful Opening Day was held on April 12, 1996—successful except for the fact that the Rock Cats were shut out by the New Haven Ravens, 3–0.
 They got their first win the next day, returning the shutout over the Ravens, 7–0.

 As an epilogue to the stadium negotiations, Red Sox general manager Dan Duquette announced in September 1994—less than a month after Buzas' decision to stay in New Britain—that the Red Sox were pulling their affiliation and moving to Trenton, New Jersey.
 The result was the Rock Cats' development agreement with the Minnesota Twins.

 Buzas is honored with a plaque at New Britain Stadium, "in grateful appreciation for bringing minor league baseball to New Britain in 1983".

 Following the Rock Cats departure to Hartford after the 2015 season, the New Britain Bees began play at New Britain Stadium.
-The team played in the Atlantic League of Professional Baseball from 2016-2019 before the team became a collegiate summer baseball league team in the Futures Collegiate Baseball League following the 2019 season.
+The team played in the Atlantic League of Professional Baseball from 2016 to 2019 before the team became a collegiate summer baseball league team in the Futures Collegiate Baseball League following the 2019 season.